 Their house would have been somewhere inside where that running track is now.

 It’s possible some of these brick store fronts in the 600 block are from that era??

 It’s easy to imagine it like an old scratched, faded black and white photo, which of course it wasn’t.
 I know in bits the neighbors were mixed race/ethnicity, Italian, German, Black, Greek.
 I see kids playing in the streets, I see people walking around talking to each other.
 I see “Mrs Snyder” who arranged my immigrant grandparent’s marriage, stopping in to check on her work.
 I see a grandfather I never knew laughing at a joke or catching a bird to keep in his cabinet.
 I see a little girl with curly black hair, chasing a dog named “Jazzy”.
 Or later there was one named “teddy.”

 That was my Mom.
 On Aisquith Street.

 Top / featured photo of my Aunt Dorothy (2012 cc licensed (BY-SA) flickr photo by cogdogblog: http://flickr.com/photos/cogdog/8173814604

-The post "Voices from Aisquith Street" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2014/12/voices-from-aisquith-street/) on December 29, 2014.
+The post "Voices from Aisquith Street" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2014/12/voices-from-aisquith-street/) on December 29, 2014.